lisphp/lisphp/README.markdown

 ---------------------------------

 There is `lis.php`, a standalone command line interface.
-It can take one parameter, the filename of the lisphp program to be executed.
+It can take one parameter, the filename of the Lisphp program to be executed.

     $ php lis.php program.lisphp